 Dental Business Operations Manual Creation

 Dental business operations manual is administrative policy and procedure in print.
 Do you have one in your dental office?
 Would you like to have one in your dental office?
-The best person to create this guide is you!
-And I’ve got all the materials here to help get you started.

 Why do we need an administrative manual for the team?
 Because people make changes in their lives.
 And there are unexpected disruptions due to illness and family concerns as well.
 But if we prepare, the impact on our business is minimal.
 We can trust that our systems and mode of operation is intact.
 When we plan ahead and prepare the results are so much more predictable.